 Section 4.2 Executive Committee.
 The Executive Committee shall be comprised of the Officers and the Chairs of all Standing Committees.
 The Executive Committee may, in its discretion, add one or more Member-at-Large positions.
 Such Members-at-Large shall serve on the Executive Committee and may be assigned such responsibilities as the Executive Committee may determine.

 Section 4.3 Election and Removal of Executive Committee Members.
 WISPPA Officers and Executive Committee members shall be nominated by the Nominating Committee and elected by WISPPA members at the annual meeting.
-They shall each serve for a one-year term.
+They shall each serve for a one-year term or until their successors have been elected.
 The Executive Committee at any time may remove any of its members, with or without cause, by two-thirds vote of its members present.

 Section 4.4 Resignation of Executive Committee Members.
 Any member of the Executive Committee may resign his or her position at any time by giving written notice to the Executive Committee.
 The resignation shall take effect as of the date the notice is received or at any later time specified in the notice and, unless otherwise specified in the notice, the resignation need not be accepted to be effective.